jw56578/seattle_201d15/class-09-css_wireframe_part_1/lab/README.md

 Here's your other tasks for today:

-- Pat is undecided about the way the public-facing page should look, and has asked you to build out two different versions: one of Pat's design, and one of your design.
-Continue with your own design that you've started on **index.html**, and also create a new file called **index_pat.html** to realize the design that Pat has asked for.
+- Continue with your own design that you've started on **index.html**.
-- For both Pat's design, and yours, Pat INSISTS that you **must** use all of the images in the adjacent asset directory. *Every.
+- For your design, Pat INSISTS that you **must** use all of the images in the adjacent asset directory. *Every.
 Single.
 One.*
-- Your public-facing page mockups should have all of the things you'd expect such a page to have for such a business: locations with addresses, hours open, contact information, and so us.
+- Your public-facing page mockup in **index.html** should have all of the things you'd expect such a page to have for such a business: locations with addresses, hours open, contact information, and so us.
 Just make up versions of these things since this is not a real business, of course.
-- You can also mock up references to (either links or little sections on the **index** pages) for things like About Us (company history and mission), Merchandise (sales of t-shirts, mugs, stickers, etc.), links to salmon events like the Salmon Days in Issaquah, etc.
+- You can also mock up references to (either links or little sections on the **index** page) for things like About Us (company history and mission), Merchandise (sales of t-shirts, mugs, stickers, etc.), links to salmon events like the Salmon Days in Issaquah, etc.

 - Apply a similar style to the **sales.html** page.